Wear Sunscreen: Parodies

 The Baz Luhrmann song version inspired numerous parodies.
 In December 1997, John Safran released a song entitled "Not the Sunscreen Song" which peaked at number 20 in Australia.

-American comedian Chris Rock enjoyed great success with his spoken word song "No Sex (In the Champagne Room)" which was in turn parodied on Mad TV as "Ain't No Blacks on the TV Screen" in the style of Rock's stand-up.
-The song was also parodied in an episode of Disney's House of Mouse performed by Jiminy Cricket.
+American comedian Chris Rock enjoyed great success with his spoken word song "No Sex (In the Champagne Room)" featuring Gerald Levert from his television special and album Bigger & Blacker, which was in turn parodied on Mad TV as "Ain't No Blacks on the TV Screen" in the style of Rock's stand-up.
+The song was also parodied in an episode of House of Mouse performed by Jiminy Cricket (voiced by Eddie Carroll).
 The comedy group Three Dead Trolls in a Baggie also made a parody entitled "The Sunscreen Marketing Board".
 Jegsy Dodd and the Original Sinners' version, "Grumpy Old Men", was voted favourite track of 2005 by BBC Radio 1 listeners in their annual Festive 50 poll.

 Angelos Epithemiou's live tour included a parody of the song titled "Don't Muck About".

-A parody entitled "Mow Against The Grain" appears on the King of the Hill soundtrack album.
+A parody entitled "Mow Against The Grain" by the Hill Family Singers appears on the 1999 King of the Hill soundtrack album.

 Another parody by comedian Simmi Areff was played on South African radio station East Coast Radio at the conclusion of the 2010 FIFA World Cup.

-Another parody was created in 1999 by London Capital Radio Breakfast Show host Chris Tarrant, who created a version called "wear slippers" which consisted of him reading an alternative version of the sunscreen lyrics and demonstrated his disdain for Baz Luhrmann's version.
+An additional parody was created in 1999 by London Capital Radio Breakfast Show host Chris Tarrant, who created a version called "Wear Slippers" which consisted of him reading an alternative version of the sunscreen lyrics and demonstrated his disdain for Baz Luhrmann's version.

+In the commencement speech that he gave at his own graduation from UCSF in 1999, which went viral on YouTube, ZDoggMD instructed newly minted physicians that they should "wear shoe covers" because the hospital is "a dangerous place for expensive shoes".

+In 2016, musician and software developer Dylan Beattie created a parody entitled "Flatscreens" with the original lyrics reworked as advice for a career in software development.